 Applicants must require a level of care consistent to that which is provided in a nursing home facility.
 While each state has its own requirements that must be met in order for an individual to be determined to require a “nursing home level of care”, requiring extensive assistance with activities of daily living (bathing, grooming, toileting, walking, transferring, and eating) may warrant the designation of this level of care.
-Furthermore, with assistance / support from the PACE program, the individual must be able to safely live in the community at the time of enrollment.
+With assistance / support from the PACE Program, the individual must be able to safely live in the community at the time of enrollment.

 Medicaid eligibility is not straightforward, as each state runs its Medicaid program as it sees fit within federally set parameters.
 However, for most states, seniors and disabled persons are eligible for long-term care Medicaid if they meet the criteria below.
 See state specific Medicaid eligibility requirements.

-- Have income under 300% of the Federal Benefit Rate, which as of 2021, is $2,382 / month.
+• Have income under 300% of the Federal Benefit Rate – $2,523 / month in 2022

-• Have assets valued at $2,000 or less (not including their home).
+• Have assets valued at $2,000 or less (not including the primary home)

-- Require a nursing home level of care
+• Require a nursing home level of care